One Touch Heartworm Research

 Canine heartworm is present in all 50 states in the US (as well as Canada and many other countries) but is most prevalent where mosquitoes capable of transmitting infection thrive in the warm and humid climate of the South.
 Since heartworm disease occurs most frequently in dogs with poor access to preventive healthcare, it is most common in shelter dogs and dogs in low-income communities.

 The longer dogs carry heartworms, the more damage to the lungs and heart occurs.
 Disease may be undetected in the early stages, but progresses to cough, exercise intolerance, and in some cases, heart failure and death.
 Heartworms are transmitted to other dogs via mosquitoes.
-Adopters often shy away from adopting heartworm positive dogs due to the cost and difficulty of managing a dog through heartworm treatment.
-And dogs with heartworm disease may be surrendered when owners are unable to provide the treatment they need.

 The Consequences